SayleeMJ/CS-510-Sound-Project/README.md

 ### How does it work?

 Users can control the pitch and volume of the sound using SeekBars.
-The application generates tones in real-time, allowing for dynamic audio creation.
-Users can also save their compositions as audio files to their device, enabling them to compile and share their creations.
+The application generates tones in real time, allowing for dynamic audio creation.
+Users can also save their compositions as audio files to their devices, enabling them to compile and share their creations.

 ## Building and Running